There are now 2 possible online modes for units:

-- Students are able to (1) understand the complexity of climate change and its impacts from a policy and planning perspective; (2) critically analyse approaches taken by individual governments and intergovernmental institutions in the field of climate change; (3) appreciate the diverse drivers of climate change policy at the national level; and (4) fully understand the design, potential and limitations of policies in the spheres of climate change mitigation and adaptation.
+Students are able to (1) demonstrate an advanced understanding of the complexity of climate change and its impacts from a policy and planning perspective; (2) critically analyse approaches taken by individual governments and intergovernmental institutions in the field of climate change; (3) assess the diverse drivers of climate change policy at the national level; and (4) demonstrating an understanding of the design, potential and limitations of policies in the spheres of climate change mitigation and adaptation.

 - Unit Coordinator(s)